 “A rainbow baby is a baby who is born after a loss such as miscarriage, still birth, or death in infancy,” parenting coach, lactation consultant, and mom of two rainbow babies Leigh Anne O’Connor tells Romper.
 “They are called rainbow babies because they are a beam color and hope after a storm or dark time.”
 The term "rainbow baby" alludes to the particular happiness and relief (among other emotions) that you feel giving birth to a baby after you've come through the emotional storm of losing one.

-The phrase started to gain traction when Missouri-based photographer, Alex Bolen, captured a stunning image of mothers and their rainbow babies, as Cosmopolitan magazine explained.
+The phrase started to gain major traction when Missouri-based photographer Alex Bolen captured a stunning image of mothers and their rainbow babies, as Cosmopolitan magazine explained.
 Not only was the photo visually moving, the story of each mother's loss was documented as well.
-Although each story is unique, the common thread between them is the joy and hope experienced after the hardship of loss.
+Although each story is different, the common thread between them is the joy and hope experienced after the hardship of loss.

 Although rainbow babies bring much happiness to a family, the swirl of emotions can be overwhelming for some moms. ”Parents who have a rainbow baby may have conflicting emotions, great joy for this new baby, fear of losing this baby who is here, and in some cases there can be guilt feelings,” says O’Connor.
 Parents in this situation may benefit from My Side of the Rainbow, a collection of resources related to baby loss, as well as the support of a personal therapist.